Group1-SCTPCloud/CapstoneProject-DevSecOps-CICDpipeline/README.md

 ### Areas for Improvements
 - Can parameterize bucket names and enviroment attributes in Github secrets and variables instead of hard coding in Terraform script for for flexibility

+- Can use container to get all the advance features for index.html to look professional

 _______________________________________________________________________________________
 ## CICD Pipeline